reminia/notion2ghost/README.md

 # notion2ghost

-notion2ghost is a simple node project publishing notion page as ghost cms post.
+notion2ghost is a simple node cli tool which publishes notion page as ghost cms post.

-Images in notion page will be auto uploaded to cloudinary and included in the generated markdown.
-Although images in notion are stored in aws cloud by default, it's much slow.
-I'm more willing to serve resources through media content providers with CDN as a blogger.
+This tool will auto upload all images to cloudinary and add the links to post markdown.
+Though images in notion are stored in aws by default, it's quite slow to access directly.
+I'm more willing to serve resources through media content providers with CDN.

 # Setup

 Refer to the .sample.env file to set up env variables for notion, ghost and cloudinary.
+Don't forget to set `NODE_ENV` var to **production**.

-# Start
+# Usage

-Run `yarn start` to execute the index.js script.
-Or execute `yarn link` first and then run `notion2ghost` command anywhere.
-Below is a sample:
+Install the tool by `npm install --global notion2ghost`.
+Use it like below:
 ![sample](https://res.cloudinary.com/leecy-me/image/upload/v1689994812/open/notion2ghost-sample_puc8ld.jpg)

 This project is fully guided by ChatGPT :)